What is a death coach, end of life doula, or death doula?

 • What actions you’d like taken around your death.

-• How your death might affect the people around you, and plan for that.
+• How your death might affect the people around you, and to plan for that.

 • How you might share your preferences with the people you love.